djeada/Statistics-Notes/notes/basic_concepts/conditional_probability.md

 ![3d0579b3-0e10-41ce-b77d-5fc5528908ee](https://github.com/djeada/Statistics-Notes/assets/37275728/813b1539-531f-4a1f-8248-757aca88bf8c)

-To enhance the mathematical rigor of the explanation on conditional probability, let's break it down step-by-step and ensure all aspects of the probability theory are covered with clarity and precision.

 ### Conditional Probability

 Conditional probability refers to the probability of an event $A$ occurring given that another event $B$ has already occurred.
 It quantifies how the occurrence of one event affects the likelihood of another event.
 The formal definition of conditional probability is given by: